If you are reading this… you have kids.

 Have a curfew.

-Every bit of effort you have put into raising your child is coming full circle now.
+Every effort you put into raising your child is coming full circle now.

 You are privy to a glimpse into the man or woman they will eventually become.
 And, hopefully, you are proud.